 Goa has a rich history and long association with the west.
 It was the first place in India to be colonised, by the Portuguese, in the early 16th century, and in the 60s drew the laid-back traveller in search of sun, sand and an easy-going lifestyle.
-The state today can be broadly divided into two regions: the north, which offers a plethora of beaches, bars, restaurants and things to do, though is generally thought of as busier and more commercial; and the south, which is quieter, more peaceful and relaxed, and home to most of Goa’s more luxurious properties.
-Our suggested place to stay on this luxury Goa tour extension is Ahilya by the Sea, a deliciously-boutique property in the fishing village of Nerul in the north.
+The state today can be broadly divided into two regions.
+The north, which offers a plethora of beaches, bars, restaurants and things to do, is generally thought of as busier and more commercial.
+The south is quieter, more peaceful and relaxed, and home to most of Goa’s more luxurious properties.
+Our suggested place to stay on this luxury Goa tour extension is Ahilya by the Sea, a deliciously-boutique property in the quiet fishing village of Nerul.

 Indian Excursions, aka the experts in luxury tours of Rajasthan.
 Anything and everything you’d like to see and experience in Rajasthan, we can make it happen while delivering an impeccable level of service.
 All our tours are private and tailor-made to our guest’s individual requirements.

 We're open Monday to Friday 10:00 - 18:00.
 India is 5.5+ UTC.